joseppatau/Tipo-Pepel-Scripts/Readme_Create_ShadowsL.md

 - Applies shadows to all currently selected glyphs simultaneously
 - Uses Glyphs' native boolean operations for clean path results
 - Preserves undo functionality for each glyph modification
-- Works destructively on master layers only (non-master layers cleared)

 ## Installation